 A website visitor either intends to search for information or to perform a task, regardless of the nature of the page.
 Voice interfaces elevate user experience in both scenarios.
 A shopper can ask for women size 10 black Nike running shoes with a rating above 4 stars instead of finding and setting filters one-by-one on a mobile device.
 She can also say “add to cart” instead of scrolling to find it.
 Adding commands such as switching to dark mode, reading more, helps users achieve what they want promptly.
 A salesperson can be up to 40% more effective when using a voice-enabled CRM, than typing.

-To add voice to your website, if restricting users to Chrome or newer Safari is acceptable, one may decide to rely on Web Speech API for free .
+To add voice to a website, if restricting users to Chrome or newer Safari is acceptable, one may decide to rely on Web Speech API for free .
 If not, AWS, Google, Azure, and IBM offer cross-browser cloud services but can be unbearably costly at scale.
 Plus, none of these approaches are feasible to provide a hands-free experience and require sending users’ voice data to third-party servers.
 Picovoice cross-browser SDK is unique as it offers a hands-free web experience across browsers without risking your users’ trust or inflating your cloud bill.

-Using Picovoice cross-browser SDK, you design and develop once and deploy into Chrome, Safari, Firefox, Edge, Opera, etc.
+Cross-browser support: Using Picovoice cross-browser SDK, you design and develop once and deploy into Chrome, Safari, Firefox, Edge, Opera, etc.

-Picovoice Porcupine is the only option if you want wake word or always-listening voice commands for your web applications.
+Hands-free experience: Picovoice Porcupine is the only option if you want wake word or always-listening voice commands for your web applications.
 Push-to-talk solutions hinder the user experience, especially on mobile devices.
 They take up to 30% of mobile screens.
 Cost-effective at scale: Cloud providers charge per API call.
 Google DialogFlow costs $0.06 for sessions up to a minute .
 Given the average session duration is 10 minutes on Amazon , every visitor will cost $0.6 and 100,000 visitors per day will turn into a daily bill of $60,000.
 Picovoice offers unlimited interactions instead of limiting with an API call, hence no excessive bills.

 To experience how voice works on a browser, try this demo.
 Even better?
 Turn off your internet connection and see that it’s working offline.